Arunachalam (film): Plot

-However, after overhearing the four corrupt businessmen's plans to embezzle the wealth, Arunachalam accepts the challenge.
-To spend that Rs.
-30 crores, Arunachalam embarks on a lavish spending spree.
+Arunachalam leaves, but a monkey steals his rudraksha, which he reclaims atop a tree; from there, he overhears the four corrupt businessmen's plans to embezzle the wealth, and accepts the challenge.
+To spend that ₹30 crores, Arunachalam embarks on a lavish spending spree.
 He rents a five-star hotel, and cars, participates in horse racing, buys lottery tickets, and invests in film production, casting his friend Arivazhagan as the lead actor.
 However, the four corrupt businessmen attempt to thwart Arunachalam's plans by spending their own money to hinder his progress.
 Arunachalam launches his political party, with Kathavarayan as the MP candidate.
 However, just before the 30-day deadline expires, Arunachalam dissolves the party and has Kathavarayan resign from his post.
 Also, Arunachalam's relationship with Vedhavalli becomes strained as he cannot lend her money due to the conditions and also being unable to disclose the reason to her.
 Vedhavalli assumes Arunachalam has changed and accepts a marriage proposal from Aathikesavan's friend's son, who offers to clear Aathikesavan's debt.

 After completing the spending challenge, Arunachalam heads to Rangachari's office to sign the documents.
-However, the corrupt businessmen thwart Arunachalam's efforts by ensuring he receives Rs.
-20,000 at the last minute.
-Arunachalam uses Rs.
-20,000 to pay Nandhini's salary, thereby fulfilling the conditions and inheriting his father's Rs.
-3000 crore property.
+However, the corrupt businessmen thwart Arunachalam's efforts by ensuring he receives ₹20000 at the last minute.
+Arunachalam uses ₹20,000 to pay Nandhini's salary, thereby fulfilling the conditions and inheriting his father's ₹3030 crore crore property.
 He entrusts Rangachari with managing the wealth to benefit the public.
 Enraged by their failure to usurp the wealth, they attack Arunachalam and Rangachari.
 Arunachalam defeats them and, in a final press conference, Rangachari reveals Arunachalam's mission to inherit the wealth for the greater good.
-Moved by Arunachalam's selflessness, his adopted grandmother Vedhavalli accepts him as her grandson and heir.
-Vedhavalli, Arunachalam's love interest, also understands his true nature, and they eventually get married.
+Moved by Arunachalam's selflessness, the older Vedhavalli accepts him as her grandson and heir.
+The younger Vedhavalli also understands his true nature, and they eventually marry.